catherinegrc/ITBA3204-PROJECT-ERAP/README.md

 ![Screenshot 2023-04-16 220516](https://user-images.githubusercontent.com/113661252/232318687-eb0bc4e1-1b4c-401b-8eae-e6c16b3b48f3.png)

-# Project Title: Progress of Poverty in the Philippines erased by Covid-19
+#  Progress of Poverty in the Philippines erased by Covid-19
 ***This repository is for our requirement in BAT404 - Analytics Techniques and Tools (IT 3204)***

 ![PROJECT-MEMBERS](https://user-images.githubusercontent.com/113661252/232320859-3528286b-ae26-444d-8792-fb4a4c62ec27.png)